rahulpahuja/aisimilarity/README.md

 - **Feedback**: Share your thoughts and help us improve by filling out [this Google Form https://forms.gle/qMAD5hX2VPjahmLAA](#).
 - **Contribute**: Join the effort!
 Become a contributor by filling out [this Google Form https://forms.gle/wjcHvYAdYxPHodTN8](#).

----

-Feel free to replace `#` with the actual links to your forms.
-Let me know if you’d like further refinements! 🚀